• Join

 Land and Environmental Justice

-systemically harmed or marginalized communities to have control over the land where they live.
-This includes fighting for communities to be able to decide what happens on their land and have access to the resources, information, and security necessary to be able to do so with confidence.
+Network members are coming together to ensure communities facing environmental harm have the power to determine what happens to the places they live and to lead a transition to a sustainable economy.
+This includes fighting for communities to be able to say yes or no to industrial development, and have access to the resources, information, and security necessary.
 You can see more about our early work building this movement.

 Our Wins